eduardknezovic/testcontainers-scylladb-java/README.md

 ### The expected output

-If you've received the output below, you're all set.
+If you've received the output below, you're all good.

 ```bash
 # ...